jamespwilliams/spectre-google-glass/README.md

 # spectre-google-glass
-An attempt at an implementation of Spectre v1 for Google Glass
+An (non-working) attempt at an implementation of Spectre v1 for Google Glass.
+The exploit runs, but doesn't work - data is not exfiltrated correctly.

+Produced as part of a coursework for CO332 (Advanced Computer Architecture) at Imperial College.

+Based heavily on https://gist.github.com/ErikAugust/724d4a969fb2c6ae1bbd7b2a9e3d4bb6 and https://github.com/crozone/SpectrePoC.

 ### Requirements